ucsc/site-giving/source/faculty-faq.md

 <li>UC Observatories: <a href="mailto:nbpedroz@ucsc.edu">Natasha Pedroza</a></li>
 </ul>

-<p>To find interested donors and private foundations beyond the divisions, contact Executive Director of Development <a href="mailto:maasims@ucsc.edu">Molly Simms</a>.</p>
+<p>To find interested donors and private foundations beyond the divisions, contact Executive Director of Development <a href="mailto:molly.sims@ucsc.edu">Molly Sims</a>.</p>

 <p>In advance, it will be helpful to have considered these questions:</p>
 <ul>